Endoscopic Subperiosteal Face LiftTHE GOAL:

 - is an older patient who wishes to have the mid-face rejuvenated in conjunction with a lower face lift and/or brow lift.

-A mid-face lift can deliver a smooth, fresh, rejuvenated look that will last for years.
+Of course, individual results can vary, but a mid-face lift can deliver a smooth, fresh, rejuvenated look that will last for years.
 However, as time goes by and gravity takes its toll, patients may want to have subtle revisions done down the road.
 Eventually, a classic facelift will be needed when significant jowls and an aging neck will be of particular concern.
 Refer to the facelift procedural description for further details.What a mid-face lift cannot do on its own is:

 - Correct loose skin in the neck or significantly firm a jawline